jeromecoupe/webstoemp/_posts/2014-10-10-gulp-setup.md

 I've never worked with [LiveReload](http://livereload.com/) because I found dealing with a browser extension a bit of a pain, especially when you need to test with browsers for which there is no extension.

-I have used [Vanamco's Ghostlab](http://vanamco.com/ghostlab/) (which I like a lot) but have recently found about [BrowserSync](http://www.browsersync.io/) which does Live reloads, css injections and syncs clicks, form completions and scroll across multiple devices.
+I have used [Vanamco's Ghostlab](http://vanamco.com/ghostlab/) (which I like a lot) but have recently discovered [BrowserSync](http://www.browsersync.io/) which does Live reloads, CSS injections and syncs clicks, form completions and scroll across multiple devices.

-It's quite easy to install and to integrate to your gulp workflow:
+It's quite easy to install and to integrate to your Gulp workflow:

 {% highlight javascript %}
 //Browsersync server
 gulp.task('browser-sync', function() {
 	browsersync({
-		proxy: "www.webstoemp.dev",
+		proxy: 'www.webstoemp.dev',
 		port: 3000
 	});
 });
 {% endhighlight %}

-This wraps my virtual host (www.webstoemp.dev) with a proxy URL to view my site.
-That's the configuration you need to use with dynamic websites.
+This wraps my virtual host (www.webstoemp.dev) with a proxy URL allowing me to view my site.

 {% highlight javascript %}
 // BrowserSync reload all Browsers